biicode/docs/examples/google-test-tutorial.rst

 3. Find dependencies
 --------------------

-Now we have to ask biicode to find our dependencies.
-This will download Google Test to your machine
+Now **we have to ask biicode to find our dependencies**.
+This will download Google Test to your machine, into your hive's ``deps`` folder.

 .. code-block:: bash